 Keto Diet on Kidney Stone (Uric Acid)

-Keto diet on kidney stone is a rare occurrence, as these stones mainly occur due to the accumulation of calcium, oxalate, and uric acid.
+A Keto diet on kidney stones is a rare occurrence, as these stones mainly occur due to the accumulation of calcium, oxalate, and uric acid.

 However, for those starting their journey towards a Keto diet, there is still a lot of ground to cover.
 Let us first understand the basics of Keto and kidney stones relation.